BIGJRA/BIGJRA.github.io/rejuv.md

 -   Make your way to the ladder in this area and go up. *Fresh Water*, *Water Gem*, *Dive Ball* are hidden here.
 Exit this room at the top to reach the Secluded Shore.
 Talk to Dylan, then head up.
-Here you’ll find Poliwag \#6!
+Here you'll find Poliwag \#6!

 -   Enter this lighthouse and go up.
 Read the note to learn that the Ampharos are in Jirukala Cavern!

 -   Exit, and head up.
 We can explore this new bit of Route 6 if we want.
-Here you’ll find Kingler and Hoppip, but also:
+Here you'll find Kingler and Hoppip, but also:

 ZCell 039: Route 6